CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 Similarly, Apptainer jobs can more easily back fill on external compute resources (e.g.[`+WantFlocking` and `+WantGlideIn` resources](scaling-htc.html)).

 ## 1. Choose or create an Apptainer Image
-To run an Apptainer job, it is necessary to first choose a preexisting Apptainer image or create your own.
+To run an Apptainer job, it is necessary to first choose a pre-existing Apptainer image or create your own.

-### A. Preexisting Images
+### A. Pre-existing Images
-Like with Docker, the easiest way to use Apptainer in your jobs is to find a preexisting image that contains your desired software and environment setup.
+Like with Docker, the easiest way to use Apptainer in your jobs is to find a pre-existing image that contains your desired software and environment setup.

-Preexisting images can be found in reputable sources such as the [OSG](https://portal.osg-htc.org/documentation/htc_workloads/using_software/available-containers-list/).
+Pre-existing images can be found in reputable sources such as the [OSG](https://portal.osg-htc.org/documentation/htc_workloads/using_software/available-containers-list/).
 It is also possible to convert a Docker container (e.g your own or from DockerHub) to a Apptainer image.
-**If your apptainer image does not require any additional packages or libraries, skip to [section 7](#7-use-an-apptainer-container-in-htc-jobs).**
+**If your apptainer image does not require any additional packages or libraries, skip to [7.
+Use an Apptainer Container in HTC Jobs](#7-use-an-apptainer-container-in-htc-jobs).**

 ### B. Create your Own Image
 To create your own image, it is still necessary to select a "base" image to add to.